Katey Stone: Early life

-Stone attended the Taft School, Watertown, Connecticut and graduated class of 1984.
+Stone attended the Taft School, Watertown, Connecticut and graduated in the class of 1984.
 Stone was a captain and four-year letter winner in hockey for the New Hampshire Wildcats women's ice hockey program.
 Stone was part of two ECAC championships in 1986 and 1987.
 In addition to ice hockey, Stone was an accomplished lacrosse player at New Hampshire and was part of the team that won the 1985 NCAA title.
 She graduated in 1989 with a degree in physical education.
 Before Harvard, Stone coached at Tabor Academy, Northfield Mount Hermon School and Phillips Exeter Academy.